 Substance abuse is the misuse or overuse of drugs or alcohol.
 This negative behavior requires substance abuse rehab.
-The professionals at Drug and Alcohol Treatment Centers Madison, can help you or a loved one decide which is the best substance abuse rehab program for your specific needs.
+The professionals at substance abuse rehabs in Madison can help you or a loved one decide what is the best substance abuse rehab program for your specific needs.

 While illicit drugs are essentially always "misused" as they serve no true medicinal purposes, a prescription medication such as Adderall or Xanax is misused when consumed in a way or amount other than as instructed by the prescribing physician.
 The overuse of a drug or alcohol refers to the consumption of large quantities of the substance with the intention of becoming intoxicated or "high."